nngeek195/hora_pusa_ai/README.md

 # Hora Pusa AI

-- This is a Simple Algorithm collection use to detect animals and their skint tones.
+- This is a Algorithm system which we can use to detect animals and their skint tones.
 - haarcascade_frontalcatface.xml file is the main charactor I use in here.

 ## How use this (Developers)